JuhaniUri/commands-cheatsheet/Oracle/deployment-best-practices/README.md

 ### Manual deployment pre-checks

 1\.
-Check the space on tablespaces and storage
+Check free space on tablespaces and storage

 2\.
 What user should be used for deploying?
 Are schemas prefix in place?